yykids/Container-Kubernetes/en/user-guide.md

 #### Send HTTP Requests
 Send HTTP request to the IP address set for **ADDRESS** of ingress for an external host, to check if the ingress has been properly set.

 Request for `/coffee` as endpoint is sent to the `coffee-svc` service so as the `coffee` pod can respond.
-From the **Server name**, you can see that `coffee` pods take turns to respond in the round-robin technique.
+From the **Server Name**, you can see that `coffee` pods take turns to respond in the round-robin technique.

 ```
 $ curl http://123.123.123.44/coffee